 aka: Low Light Houseplants

 Lucky Bamboo isn’t a bamboo at all.
-The canes, stalks or stems (whatever you prefer to call them) resemble the canes of a bamboo plant, hence the name.
+The canes, stalks, or stems (whatever you prefer to call them) resemble the canes of a bamboo plant, hence the name.
 It is actually a dracaena.

 If growing your plant in soil, make sure it’s kept slightly damp.
 Don’t let the soil get too dry and don’t overwater since that can lead to root rot.
 Bamboo does not need much water to survive, but it can be grown in water as well.
 If you choose to grow your bamboo in water, make sure the roots always stay covered with water.
-Replenish your lucky bamboo with fresh water every seven to 10 days to keep it happy and healthy.
+Replenish your lucky bamboo with fresh water every seven to ten days to keep it happy and healthy.

 I love the Spider Plant (Chlorophytum comosum) plant for how hardy it is with nearly zero sunlight.
 It can survive for years in indirect light and even live prosperously if it’s been lacking water for a while.
 In fact, during the winter months, it needs very little water at all.
 This houseplant will thrive in fluorescent lighting as well.

-- looks excellent in hanging planters (I love these from Etsy)
+The Spider Plant is a great indoor air purifier, grows quickly, and looks excellent in hanging planters (I love these from Etsy)

 I have my pothos plants in planters on an east-facing wall that receives some light coming from our south-facing bay window.
 During the winter and fall, I use a plant light to supplement the limited sunlight it receives.